 Many couples make the mistake of waiting for special occasions, such as birthdays, anniversaries, or Hallmark-type holidays, to express loving feelings to one another.
 One key finding from my study is that when husbands do not receive frequent affective affirmation from their wives (defined as words, gestures, or acts that show him he is noticed, appreciated and loved) that couple is two times more likely to divorce.

 Solution: Do or say something frequently to show your partner that he or she is valued and noticed.
-Express frequent gratitude & appreciation daily, in the way your partner needs.
+Express frequent gratitude & appreciation daily, focus only on your relationship.
 Sometimes a goodbye peck on the cheek or a thoughtful compliment is all it takes to make a partner feel loved and appreciated.

 5. Spending too much or too little time with the in-laws.